JanHranicky/Avaltar-entry-task/README.md

 python -m services.stream
 ```

+The stream is created by looping a contant video `test_video_path` defined in `./services/camera.py`, change it to stream a different video.
+This repo is only tested on streaming `.mp4` format videos and may not handle any other format

+Created stream is stored in the `video/` folder and has a constant name of `out`

 ### Running the web app
 By default, the app runs on port 5000.
 Open a web browser and visit http://127.0.0.1:5000